akanik/nicar22-mapping-masters/mapbox-steps.md

 See more options on this [trouble-shooting guide](https://docs.mapbox.com/help/troubleshooting/uploads/#troubleshooting)

 ### Styles
 Styles are a combination of basemaps and tilesets.
 By creating and importing new styles, you can change how many basemap features are visible and at which zoom levels they are visible.
-You can also tilesets to a style and leverage GUI layer styling.
+You can also add tilesets to a style and leverage GUI layer styling.

 ## What you can do without code